Peter Norburn: Notable tour matches

 Peter Norburn played in Swinton's match against Australia during the 1952–53 Kangaroo tour of Great Britain and France, played in the 24-25 defeat by Australia in the 1959–60 Kangaroo tour match at Station Road, Swinton on Wednesday 25 November 1959, and played in the 2-2 draw with Australia in the 1963–64 Kangaroo tour of Great Britain and France match at Station Road, Swinton on Saturday 23 November 1963.

 Playing career

 Peter Norburn made his début for Swinton against Workington Town on Saturday 26 August 1950, and he played his last match for Swinton in the 10-7 victory over St. Helens at Station Road, Swinton on Monday 30 March 1964.

 Outside of rugby league

 Peter Norburn was an extra (actor) in television programmes such as; Coronation Street and Z-Cars.

-Genealogical information
+Death and funeral

-Peter Norburn's marriage to Marjorie (née Benson) was registered during first ¼ 1953 in Wigan district.
-They had children; Jayne B. Norburn (birth registered during third ¼ in Barton-upon-Irwell), and Hilary G. Norburn (birth registered during second ¼ in Barton-upon-Irwell).
 Peter Norburn's funeral took place at Peel Green Crematorium, M30 7LW, at 2.20pm on Thursday 15 June 2017.